Extending Recovery to Individuals Given a Diagnosis of Schizophrenia and Serious Mental Health Conditions

 Interested in Learning More About CT-R?

-- Our CT-R for Schizophrenia and Serious Mental Health Conditions live, online workshop will be held from April 22-24.
+- Participate in one of our CT-R for Schizophrenia and Serious Mental Health Conditions live, online workshops.
 Learn more and register.

-- CT-R experts Paul Grant, PhD, and Ellen Inverso, PsyD are holding free, weekly, web-based discussions each Friday on flourishing during the COVID-19 pandemic.
-These free webinars are open to everyone; health and mental health professionals, essential employees, families, and individuals.
-Learn more and register.
+- Watch CT-R experts Paul Grant, PhD, and Ellen Inverso, PsyD in these web-based discussions focused on helping health and mental health professionals, essential employees, families, and individuals flourish during the COVID-19 pandemic.
+Learn more.